HoTT/EPIT-2020/04-cubical-type-theory/README.md

 ## Background reading

-Participants are strongly encouraged to look at the following material *before* the course starts:
+Participants are encouraged to look at the following material before the course starts:

 - Video recording of
   [Every proof assistant: Cubical Agda](https://vimeo.com/459020971)